pamruta/Web-Miner/dep-parser/README.txt

 	Author: Amruta Purandare
 	Last Updated: Apr 1, 2017

-Description: This README file describes how to use various scripts provided here in /dep-parser directory to extract phrases from the output of stanford dependency-parser.
+Description: This README file describes various scripts provided in the current directory /dep-parser to extract phrases from the output of stanford dependency-parser.

 To illustrate, we have created the output of dependency-parser on sample file, Aniston.txt.
 The script <run-dep-parser.sh> runs stanford